Indianapolis Premises Liability Attorney

 Recovering compensation for a slip and fall or other premises liability injury can be a complex matter.
 For example, it is often necessary to prove that the dangerous condition existed for an unreasonable time without being repaired, and careful investigation and even expert witnesses may be needed to establish this fact.
 Also, insurance company defense lawyers often raise the defense of comparative negligence, claiming that you were careless, reckless or were not watching where you were going.
 Allegations of comparative negligence can drastically reduce the amount of compensation you can recover, or even keep you from obtaining any recovery at all.

-At Lee Cossell & Crowley, LLP, our experienced accident attorneys know all the ins and outs of a premises liability claim, and we fight hard to establish the property owner’s liability while defending you against unfounded claims that you are in some way to blame.
+At Lee Cossell & Crowley, LLP, our premises liability attorneys know all the ins and outs of a premises liability claim, and we fight hard to establish the property owner’s liability while defending you against unfounded claims that you are in some way to blame.
 We help injury victims receive the full amount of compensation available for their medical expenses and other legal damages, including rehabilitation, lost wages, pain and suffering, and more.
 In Indianapolis, across Indiana statewide and throughout the greater Chicago area, contact Lee Cossell & Crowley, LLP for a free consultation with experienced and dedicated personal injury attorneys.